jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

 This money stuff is complex and confusing.
 Don't leave it up to chance.
 Go talk to an accountant, and give some serious thought to letting a professional handle it on your behalf.

+## Insurance and General Ass-Covering

+    - Traveler's Health Insurance
+    - Coverage for Your Gear
+    - Emergency Bailout Fund
+    - Keep Important Documents Safe
+        + Keep a Copy in the Cloud
+        + Keep the Originals in a Safe Place
+    - Mail Forwarding

+### Consider a supplemental insurance plan for your gear

+This may not be necessary — I prefer to just keep a cash reserve rather than paying a monthly fee.
+But that all depends on how much your gear is worth in sum.

+### Gear Coverage

+### Emergency Bailout Fund

+### Keep photos of critical documents in the cloud

+Use Dropbox, Google Drive, your email — anything that allows you to get to those docs even if everything you own is stolen.

+### Keep original documents somewhere safe

+Documents you don't need — birth certificate, Social Security card, etc. — shouldn't be kept in your luggage.
+Put them in a lockbox at a bank, in your parents' safe, or with your lawyer.
+If someone steals your passport, it's best that they don't also have all of your other ID documents as well.

+### Mail Forwarding

+You'll need a "home address" sometimes (not a P.O. box), so make sure you have a non-P.O. address for mail.

 ## What's Next?